ManticoreGamesInc/platform-documentation/src/references/script_debugger.md

 ## Adding and Removing Breakpoints

-A breakpoint is a marker that can set for a specific line in a script.
+A breakpoint is a way to mark a specific line in a script for debugging.
 More than one marker can be set in a script, but only one can be set for each line.
 Markers can be set by left clicking with the mouse in the far left margin of the **Script Editor**.

 ### Adding a Breakpoint